 * Click here for rating key

-The Virginia Barbecue Company Restaurant Review: If your family feuds about tomato versus vinegar-based, head straight for this quirky little place, set up in a century-old wood-frame house, because ’cue is offered here both North Carolina style (the latter) and Virginia (the former).
-It’s a casual setting that squeals homespun Americana.
+The Virginia Barbecue Company Restaurant Review: If your family feuds about tomato- versus vinegar-based ’cue, head straight for this quirky little place, set up in a red-roofed century-old wood-frame house, because it’s offered North Carolina style (the latter) and Virginia (the former).
+The casual setting squeals homespun Americana.
 Step up to the counter to order one of the sandwiches (two is a better idea, and make those jumbos), for this pork is dotted with fire-blackened crunch and has smoky flavor.
-Also available: Texas barbecue beef brisket and St. Louis style ribs.
-Among side dishes, we suggest the potato salad starring roasted red potatoes tossed with a perky dressing and sweetish baked beans.
-Brownies are made in-house, so don’t skimp when it comes to dessert.
-There’s a related outpost in Lakeside and multiple franchises.
+Also available: Texas barbecue beef brisket and chicken barbecue.
+Among side dishes, we suggest the potato salad starring roasted red potatoes tossed with a perky dressing, corn pudding nuggets and sweetish baked beans.
+Brownies and blondies are swell ways to cap off your meal, so don’t skimp when it comes to dessert.
+Multiple franchises.